-Looking for the best hiking jacket?
+Are you looking for the best hiking jacket?
 With a massive range of climates and biomes, there is no one size fits all hiking jacket.
-With that in mind, we’ve selected our favorite hiking jackets in a variety of styles.
+With that in mind, we’ve selected our favorite hiking jackets in various styles.

-This may seem like a lot to ask from one jacket, but there are some strong contenders.
+It may seem like a lot to ask from one jacket, but some strong contenders exist.
 Many of the best hiking jackets will meet all these specifications and more, depending on the climate.
-We break them down hiking jackets into four categories hard shell, down, soft shell, and mid-layer that way you can find the perfect hiking jacket.
+We break down hiking jackets into four categories hard shell, down, softshell, and mid-layer.
+That way, you can find the perfect hiking jacket.

 Hard Shell Hiking Jackets

 |Arc’teryx Zeta SL Gore-Tex Jacket||Lightweight, Waterproof, Premium, Great Features, Room for Layers||Expensive||$299|